triestpa/Open-Cryptochat/README.md

 Encryption operations tend to be computationally intensive processes.
 Since Javascript is single-threaded, doing these operations on the main UI thread will cause the browser to freeze for a few seconds.
 Wrapping the operations in a promise will not help, since promises are for managing asynchronous operations on a single-thread, and do not provide any performance benefit for computationally intensive tasks.

-In order to keep the application performant, we will use a [WebWorker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) to perform computationally intensive tasks on a separate browser thread.
+In order to keep the application performant, we will use a [Web Worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) to perform computationally intensive tasks on a separate browser thread.

 In order to perform strong asymmetric RSA encryption within the browser, we'll be using the [JSEncrypt](https://github.com/travist/jsencrypt), a reputable Javascript RSA implementation based on research at Stanford.
 Using JSEncrypt, we'll create a few helper functions for encryption, decryption, and keypair generation.